 Our allies on the right try to fire, but within seconds those Kutuks are ripped apart.
 The mental game is enduring.
 They know our every move.
 They are too advanced.
 We are destroyed at the first signs of aggression.
 We are powerless.
+Yet they have no regard for our being.

 Those giants have amazing agility.
 At least for short distances, they can sprint to those that resist and rip them apart.
-Each carried a weird weapon which was big and heavy, circular, 3 marks long and about 1 mark wide.
+Each carried a weapon which was big and heavy, circular, 3 marks long and about 1 mark wide.
 These weapons are metal, thick, and have several circular metal buttons.
 These weapons have the ability to blast us out of the way with ease.
-These weaponse produce a huge shock wave but resistant like a shield.
-Each shot producing a local blast, stopping time as bullets drop like the rain from the air.
+These weapons produce a huge shock wave but resistant like a shield.
+Each shot producing a local blast, stopping time as bullets drop like rain from the air.

 I am shown a woman with child which was not Kutuk.
 It seems like a normal child birth, but the image darkens.
 A child with a strange black umbilical cord, longer than normal 3 marks long.
 Dull black skin covered with a raised hexagon pattern.
 A non-human head, oblong, and a face I cannot see.
 I want to see the face, but it is not shown.
+I can’t tell if I can see the face, or there is no face.
+It’s so black, I cannot see the face.

 I am told the brains from this non-Kutuk baby placed into a projectile will kill them.
 Of course, information useless to me as our small arms are unworthy.
 There suits of armor; impenetrable.